 I have an old sweater that’s definitely seen better day, but our cats love cuddling on it and I couldn’t bear to throw it out.
 Have you ever had a house full of depressed cats?
 It’s not pleasant.
 To keep our purr babies happy, the sweater has to stay.
 We decided to reuse that old sweater and make the kitties a real cuddle, snuggle copper pipe bed.
 Copper is in right now right?

 Measure the length of the biggest kitty, excluding the tail, and add 5 cm (about 2″ for my American friends).
-Merlin is our big boy and is just over 37 cm long so we cut two pieces of copper pipe measuring 42 cm (16.5″).
+Merlin is our big boy and is just over 37 cm long.
 You might remember Merlin?
 He’s the one that stole the pool noodle bed we made for one of our other fur kids.

 The 42 cm pieces will form the long sides of the copper and sweater bed.
 We also cut two pieces measuring 33 cm (13″) to form the foot and head of the bed and four smaller pieces of measuring 4 cm (1.5″).
 These small pieces will be used to join the T-Pieces to the copper elbows.
 Depending on how high you want the bed to be off the floor cut four legs from the copper pipe.